tejav27/connectme_mern/README.md

 - [Express.js](https://expressjs.com) - A fast and minimalist web framework for Node.js
 - [MongoDB](https://www.mongodb.com) - A general-purpose, document-based database
 - [Redux](https://redux.js.org) - A state management library for JavaScript apps
+- [Material UI](https://mui.com/) - A React Component Library for all necessary stylings

 ## Contact
 For any questions or inquiries, feel free to reach out to the project maintainer at tejav2727@gmail.com